 So treatment is different for coma if it is due to diabetes or any underlying health problems.

-However, if the condition is due to long-lasting disability or severe brain damage, or you are not regaining your consciousness by easily known methods, there may be a more serious problem.
+However, if the condition is due to long-lasting disability or severe brain damage, or you are not regaining your consciousness by easily known methods, there may be a more severe problem.

-After emerging from a coma, many people can make a full recovery; some require lifelong physical and occupational therapy, while others can regain basic functions.
+Many people can fully recover after emerging from a coma; some require lifelong physical and occupational therapy, while others can regain essential functions.

-Coma is a symptom of an illness or a response to an event, such as a serious head injury, seizure, or metabolic problem.
+Coma is a symptom of an illness or a response to an event, such as a severe head injury, seizure, or metabolic problem.

-Coma can appear slowly in conditions where there are previous medical or neurological problems, including secondary inflammation of the brain surrounding a pre-existing injury.
+Coma can appear slowly in conditions with previous medical or neurological problems, including secondary inflammation of the brain surrounding a pre-existing injury.

-The outcome of the coma ranges from full recovery to death.
+The outcome of the coma ranges from complete recovery to death.

-Whether a person recovers, and to what extent, depends on the cause of the coma and the type and extent of brain damage.
+Whether a person recovers and to what extent depends on the cause of the coma and the type and size of brain damage.

-It is very important to know that the result may remain unknown for many months.
+It is essential to know that the result may remain unknown for many months.

 Most commas last longer than four weeks.